Expand Facility Search

 More info on this venue can be found at www.onfife.com

-Queen Margaret came here to pray over 900 years ago.
+Queen Margaret came to the cave to pray over 900 years ago.
 Then there was only a wooded path by a stream at the bottom of the valley with a short climb up to the small cave.
-Now there's a tunnel with 87 steps leading deep underground.
+Now there's a tunnel with 87 steps leading deep underground for you to explore along with a small shop.
+St Margaret’s Cave is at the back of the Chalmers Street car park

 Who was St Margaret?